France Université Numérique

 Online courses are becoming available to anyone connected to the dedicated Internet website, without the restriction of borders. © CCNUNISTRA

-As of November 2013, everyone (students, employees, job seekers etc.) can register on the France Digital University (FUN - France Université Numérique) website.
-Online courses (or MOOCs - Massive Open Online Courses) designed by higher education institutions will begin in January 2014, in various disciplines: mathematics, history, philosophy, biology, law etc.
+Everyone (students, employees, job seekers etc.) can register on the France Digital University (FUN - France Université Numérique) website.
+Online courses (or MOOCs - Massive Open Online Courses) designed by higher education institutions began in January 2014, in various disciplines: mathematics, history, philosophy, biology, law etc.

 Diversity and interactivity

 The France Digital University (FUN - France Université Numérique) project, launched in October 2013, has two objectives: student success and increased levels of knowledge and qualifications in initial and on-going education.

 It aims to make higher education courses accessible to everyone, by combining course videos, course evaluations, tutorials, peer correction and online interaction with teachers.
 The idea is to offer, by 2017, quality digital courses to all students at all stages of their careers, without this implying the demise of traditional lecture theatre classes.